NikKowPHP/social-brain/chapters/chapter-8.md

 > **Check your intent.** Are you using the Playback to make the other person feel safe enough to explore their own thoughts, or are you using it to make them feel understood so they will lower their guard and agree with you?
 The first is conducting; the second is a subtle form of control.
 ---
 #### **Navigating the Social Immune Response: The "Therapy Voice" Backlash**
-Maria's "therapy voice" experience is a predictable and even necessary stage of this work.
+Maria's "therapy voice" experience is not just common; it is a predictable and even necessary stage of this work.
+In the Conductor's Guild, it's one of the most frequently discussed hurdles.
 When you begin to change your communication style, the system often pushes back.
 Think of it as a **social immune response.**

 This backlash happens because relationship systems seek **homeostasis**.
 Your changed behavior disrupts the unspoken rules, and the other person's jab ("Stop using that therapy voice") is an attempt to pull you back to the familiar way of interacting.